TeonLucas/go-curl-static-docker/README.md

 * **curl-app** is the container that deploys our sample curl app

 ### Notes
-I chose the [golang:alpine](https://hub.docker.com/r/_/golang/) docker image because Alpine Linux uses MUSL for its C compiler, which is designed for efficient static builds.
+I chose the [golang:alpine](https://hub.docker.com/r/_/golang/) docker image for a compile enviornment.
+Alpine Linux uses MUSL for its C compiler, which is designed for efficient static builds.

 I did not attempt to include LDAP, IDN or PSL support in Libcurl.
 Expect the following warnings:
 * configure: WARNING: Cannot find libraries for LDAP support: LDAP disabled